daylight-00/ligandMPNN_FR/README.md

 An iterative protein design pipeline that combines LigandMPNN sequence generation with PyRosetta FastRelax optimization.
 Through repeated cycles of sequence design and structural relaxation, this method can improve protein backbone geometry and binding affinity.

-### Key Features

-This implementation extends the original LigandMPNN-FR concept (Gyu Rie Lee, 2022) by incorporating **structural relaxation within each cycle**, rather than only at the end.
-This enables gradual backbone optimization through iterative design-relax cycles.

 ## Installation

 ### Environment Setup